 Typical Minivan working Government routes

-Mini vans, just talking about them make me cringe, they are usually a 8 or 12 seat van that cover the same routes as the bigger buses and are more expensive but still very cheap.
-I challenge you to take a mini van from Surat Thani to Krabi and then onto Phuket and afterwards I guarantee you will never step in one again.
+Minivans, just talking about them makes me cringe, they are usually 8 or 12-seat vans that cover the same routes as the bigger buses and are more expensive but still very cheap.
+I challenge you to take a minivan from Surat Thani to Krabi and then onto Phuket and afterwards, I guarantee you will never step in one again.
 The drivers are insane and seem to want to race everybody.
 I have maybe travelled 50 times in minivans and never again.
 If you take tours from anywhere in Thailand you will probably be travelling in a minivan.
 You can always make a deal with a taxi driver to take you on the same tour which will give you a safer and better experience.

 Comments